yingliu019/MultiorePerformancePrediction/README.md

 But if you want to generate on your own, here are the steps:

+First get the `benchmark.zip`, it has input data included.

+Unzip the file `benchmark.zip` and overwrite the `.../benchmark` folder.

-Fot each host, go to folder `MultiorePerformancePrediction/scripts`.
+For each host, go to folder `MultiorePerformancePrediction/scripts`.
 Set up by running
 ```
 module load python-3.12
 module load gcc-12.2